JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20241105/CostAnalysisCritiquesCounties20241105.md

 So if a county's TTT estimates the average annual cost for a tax measure at the same value as the author's calculated value based on 1/2 of the new construction pace as 2024, that would result in a score of 100.

-Sortable table of district grades:
+Sortable table of county grades:

 {% include cost_estimates/20241105/CostAnalysisGradesCounties.html %}